kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

   <details>
   <summary>
-  Expose a function
+  Expose the Function
   </summary>

-1. Export your domain name and gateway as environment variables:
+1. Export your domain name and gateway name as environment variables:

    ```shell
    export DOMAIN_TO_EXPOSE_WORKLOADS={DOMAIN_NAME} # This is a Kyma domain or your custom subdomain, for example: api.mydomain.com.